Want to learn in the comfort of your home?

 MEDA 112 (Medical Office Computer Applications); Fall, Spring

-These courses are open to non-majors and may satisfy prerequisites for various health programs (check your specific program requirements; most courses also offered in traditional classroom setting, check semester schedules for options)
+These courses are open to non-majors and may satisfy prerequisites for various health programs (check your specific program requirements; some courses also offered in traditional classroom setting, check semester schedules for options)

 A NEW MEDICAL ASSISTING COHORT BEGINS EVERY SPRING AND FALL!!